 - Inflammation Tamer Tonic

-Read on, watch the video tutorials, and then stock up so you’re prepared to make these healthy drinks to ease cold symptoms before your next cold or flu strikes.
+Read on, watch the video tutorials, and then stock up so you’re prepared to make these healthy drinks to ease cold symptoms before your next cold or flu or other illness strikes.
 If you start sipping them now, you may even be able to prevent yourself from getting sick in the first place!

 Home Remedy Recipe #1: